neutrium/quantity/README.md

     qtyCopy = new Quantity('1m).clone();          // quantity could be copied when used as initialising value

-### General Conventions
+### Unit Naming Conventions

 - Units are generally in lower case unless there is a solid precedence for capitalisation.
 - Currently the singular form of the unit is generally preferred (e.g. litre rather than litres).
+- Use brackets when clarifying between units that have the same name, e.g. long tonne and short tonne will have abbreviations ton(l) and ton(s).
+- Where a unit is a volume and a weight, the volume unit gets a bracket (f), e.g. mass ounce "oz", fluid ounce "oz(f)"
 - Where a unit has several localisations (e.g. US, UK or Imperial gallon) the variants will be differentiated by appending the localisation to the unit name.
 For example gal(us), gal(uk) or gal(imp).
-- Where a unit has both dry and fluid/liquid variants a d or l is added to the unit respectively.
+- Where a unit has both dry and fluid/liquid variants a d or l is added to the unit respectively i.e. gal(d).
 Dry and liquid variants are typically used in conjunction with US localised variants.
 In these cases you would add the d or l to the localisation, for example a US fluid gallon would be represented as gal(usl).

 ### Conversion